akkaweb/database-backup/README.md

 Also it provides the `BackupShell`, which allows you to perform various operations from shell.

-### Create backups
+### Export backups
-You can create backups with the `BackupExport` utility.
+You can export backups with the `BackupExport` utility.
 The class constructor accepts the connection name that you want to use.

 The utility provides some methods:
 * `compression()` sets the compression type.
 The supported values are `gzip`, `bzip2` and `none`.
 By default, no compression will be used;